-The amount of institutional aid is limited to tuition, fees, on-campus room, on-campus board and textbooks purchased through a campus book voucher.
+The amount of institutional aid is limited to tuition, fees, on-campus room, on-campus board and textbooks purchased through a campus book voucher; the actual expense the aid is available to cover varies and is identified in the specific aid documentation.
 Students are automatically awarded the highest value scholarship earned unless otherwise requested by the recipient.
-A student may not receive more than one tuition scholarship, although a scholarship may be combined with a grant or award.